-In previous article we covered how the various components of ISS were made and transported.
+In the previous article, we covered how the various components of ISS were made and transported.
 Today we will see how it was assembled.

-The ISS has a pressurized volume of approximately 1,000 cubic metres, a mass of approximately 420,000 kilograms, approximately 100 kilowatts of power output, a truss 108.4 metres long, modules 74 metres long, and a crew of six.
+The ISS has a pressurized volume of approximately 1,000 cubic meters, a mass of approximately 420,000 kilograms, approximately 100 kilowatts of power output, a truss 108.4 meters long, modules 74 meters long, and a crew of six.
 Building the complete station required more than 40 assembly flights.
 As of 2020, 36 Space Shuttle flights delivered ISS elements.
-Other assembly flights consisted of modules lifted by the Falcon 9, Russian Proton rocket or, in the case of Pirs and Poisk, the Soyuz-U rocket.
+Other assembly flights consisted of modules lifted by the Falcon 9, Russian Proton rocket, or, in the case of Pirs and Poisk, the Soyuz-U rocket.

 Some of the larger modules include: